dsi-explore/eda20-team4-project/Team discussions/next_steps.md

   * Matt: write about job category feature
 * Accomplished:
   * Logan:
   * Matt: Developed graphs for text analysis and job categories/industry by location.
+Also wrote about the job category feature in the google doc.
   * Meena: Interpreted industry vs job category, Ty of job vs metro area(for full time and part time), organized github
   * Sarah: Created outline in google docs for the final report, created visualization for salary by job category and salary by industry